Festivals & Events

-The Tsubame Cherry Blossom Festival takes place throughout Tsubame City and is easily accessed by public transportation and by car.
+The Tsubame Cherry Blossom Festival takes place in Tsubame City and can be accessed by public transportation and by car.

 By train, take the Joetsu Shinkansen to Niigata Station, then transfer to a local Echigo Line and get off at Bunsui Station.
-Okozu Banks is a 20-minute walk away, while Jizodo Main Street is a five-minute walk away.
+Okozu Banks is a 20-minute walk away.

-By car, Okozu Banks is about 25 minutes away from the Nakanoshima-Mitsuke Interchange or Sanjo-Tsubame Interchange on the Hokuriku Expressway.
+By car, the Okozu Flood-Control Channel is about 25 minutes away from the Nakanoshima-Mitsuke Interchange or Sanjo-Tsubame Interchange on the Hokuriku Expressway.

-There are roughly 2,600 cherry blossom trees on the banks of the Okozu River
+There are roughly 2,600 cherry blossom trees along the Okozu Flood-Control Channel

 The Bunsui Kimono Parade (Oiran Dochu) of costumed participants under the cherry trees is like a dream picture scroll

 When to see the blossoms

 The best season for viewing the cherry blossom trees along the Okozu Flood-Control Channel is from early April to mid-April.
 The Bunsui Kimono Parade (Oiran Dochu) is held on the third Sunday in April.